jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 \begin{figure}[h]
 	\includegraphics[width=\textwidth]{./figures/nsynth.png}.
 	\centering
-	\caption{https://magenta.tensorflow.org/nsynth \label{fig:nsynth}}
+	\caption[NSynth WaveNet AutoEnocder]{NSynth WaveNet AutoEncoder by Engel et al.} \label{fig:nsynth}
 \end{figure}

 #### The Temporal Encoder

-Engel et al. introduced an encoder network design which when combined with a conditional WaveNet decoder acts as an autoencoder, as shown in figure \ref{fig:nsynth}.
+Engel et al. introduced an encoder network design which when combined with a conditional WaveNet decoder acts as an autoencoder, as shown in Figure \ref{fig:nsynth}.
 The encoder is a chain of convolutional layers with increasing dilation and residual connections much like WaveNet, but with ReLU activations.
 The paper showed that the resulting vector $Z$ can encode temporal features.
 For UMTN, we aim to use this Temporal Encoder to extract pitch from the input audio.

 One integral design decision made for UMTN is that the encoder is shared by all inputs to the network model, while they train a WaveNet decoder for each instrument domain.
 This domain-independent encoder allows timbre transfer for audio input of an instrument not seen during the training process.